theEnsignEats/theEnsignEats/README.md

 3.go to http://localhost:3000/ to see the output

-Make sure you have install all the require software like node.js, gits, ects.
+Make sure you have install all the require software like node.js, git, ects.

 Feel free to reach out for help.